Uh oh. What’s Plan B?

 Use praise (it’s free)

 Look for various ways you can positively reinforce the hard work your team is doing.
-This build their confidence and let them know you value and see the work they’re doing.
+This builds their confidence and let them know you value and see the work they’re doing.

-Even a simple thank you / good job email that costs $0 and takes minutes does the job.
-A handshake and a hand-written note costs pennies, but it has a powerful effect.
+Even a simple thank you or “good job on X” email that costs $0 and takes minutes makes a difference for your team members.
+If you want to get creative, a hand-written note cost you pennies, but it has a powerful effect as it can sit on their desk as a reminder.

 Or a quick private message at the end of the week:

 Praise is free, only takes a moment to give out, and lets your people know that you value them and the work that they’re doing.
-That goes a long way toward keeping them happy and motivated, so use it often.
+That goes a long way toward keeping a happy team that’s both motivated and engaged, even in challenging times, so use it often.

-Want more ideas on giving praise and to learn how to do it the right way?
+Want more ideas on giving praise?
+Want to learn how to do it the right way?

 These posts can help: